sharmila709/smart-village-management-system/readme.md

 ## Project Overview

 The Smart Village Management System is a web-based application developed to digitize and simplify village administration.
-It provides a centralized platform for managing village records, public services, complaints, taxes, announcements, and other administrative activities.

-The system is designed to improve transparency, efficiency, and communication between village administrators and citizens.
+It provides a centralized platform for managing citizens, complaints, taxes, announcements, village information, administration and analytics.

 ---